Construction News

 Quoted by The Times newspaper, Sir James Wates said: “People will say what is the point of carrying on.
 Do I want to hand on this poisoned legacy to future generations?
 It makes it ripe and fair game for overseas investors to come in and pick up very good businesses on the cheap because the aspiration goes.
 I think that is awful.”

-James Wates is part of the fourth generation of his family to run the company; the fifth is already coming through.
+James Wates is part of the fourth generation of his family to run the company and was chairman from 2013 to 2023; the fifth generation is already coming through.

 Andy Hill, 66, has no intention of giving up yet but has two sons, Greg and Tom, in their mid-late thirties alongside him in the business.